gigisr/data_etl/README.md

 There is also benefit in performing checks in bulk, even if they produce issues, so it stops the stop start process.

+To use this package you should already have a good understanding of how the `pandas` package works.

 ## How to use this repoistory

 ### Setup environment